George Yarno

-George Anthony Yarno (August 12, 1957 – August 8, 2016) was a professional football player, a guard for ten seasons in the National Football League with Tampa Bay, Atlanta, and Houston.
-He also played two seasons with the Denver Gold of the USFL.
+George Anthony Yarno (August 12, 1957 – August 8, 2016) was an American professional football player who was a guard for 10 seasons in the National Football League (NFL) with the Tampa Bay Buccaneers, Atlanta Falcons, and Houston Oilers.
+He also played two seasons with the Denver Gold of the United States Football League (USFL).

 Yarno worked as an offensive line coach for a number of collegiate and professional teams.
 After his release from the Detroit Lions following the 2012 season, Yarno accepted the offensive line coach job with the Jacksonville Jaguars in 2013.

-Early years
+Early life

 Born and raised in Spokane, Washington, Yarno was one of six children; his mother Wanda died in 1962 when he was just five.
 His older brother John (b.
 1954) was an All-American center at Idaho, and later a five-year starter in the NFL for the Seattle Seahawks.

 George attended Gonzaga Preparatory School as a freshman, then spent two years in Alaska with his father and went to East Anchorage High School.
 He returned to Spokane and attended Ferris for his senior year, graduated in 1975, then played four years at Washington State University in Pullman under four head coaches (Jim Sweeney, Jackie Sherrill, Warren Powers, and Jim Walden), as a nose tackle and defensive tackle.
 He matched up often with his brother John in the Battle of the Palouse in 1975 and 1976, both games handily won by WSU at Martin Stadium.

 Professional playing career

-Unselected in the 1979 NFL Draft, Yarno was signed by the Tampa Bay Buccaneers as a rookie free agent in 1979 and made the team on the other side of the ball, as a reserve offensive lineman.
+Unselected in the 1979 NFL draft, Yarno was signed by the Tampa Bay Buccaneers as a rookie free agent in 1979 and made the team on the other side of the ball, as a reserve offensive lineman.
 He was a starting offensive lineman a majority of his career, including starts at tackle, guard, and center.